Welcome to your life after diets

 Life After Diets was born when I decided to use my experience, instead of having it use me.
 I am the founder of Life After Diets, a program to feed your self-esteem and help you transform your relationship with food.
 I provide counselling for all eating issues.

-It's not your fault!
-Dieting is the single biggest cause of developing an eating issue.
+It's not your fault.
+Dieting is the single largest cause of developing an eating problem.

 Dieting causes us to become pre-occupied with food and our weight.
-Dieting triggers a loss of control over eating as a normal, natural, biological, survival response.
-Overeating causes weight gain and weight gain causes further dieting, which is how we become dependent repeat-clients locked into the weight loss industry.
-The last thing the weight loss industry wants us to do is get smart, get out and become 'unobsessed' with food and our weight – it’s not good for their profits.
+Dieting triggers a loss of control over eating as a normal and natural, biological survival response.
+Overeating causes weight gain and our weight gain then causes us to become desperate to find a quick fix or easy answers to losing it.

 Life After Diets provides...

 An alternative and holistic philosophy about your relationship with food.
-You can test the waters and attend a one-off session or you can keep coming back to complete the entire program in a series of one-on-one private sessions.
-The choice is always yours.
+You can come for an individual session or you can keep coming back until you feel completely satisfied that you are done.
 Small group workshops are regularly presented throughout the year in Brisbane.
-Interstate clients can utilize telephone counselling sessions with Karla.
+Interstate and rural clients can utilize telephone counselling sessions with Karla.